21 Log Cabin Builders Share Their #1 Tip For Building Log Homes

 12. David Gordon

-David is the Chief Executive Officer at Maine’s largest white cedar mill – katahdincedarloghomes.
+David is the Chief Executive Officer at Maine’s largest white cedar mill and the largest cedar log home manufacturer in North America – katahdincedarloghomes.

 I think my single most important tip would be: “Before starting the purchasing process talk with past customers and see what their total experience was.
 Visit a couple of homes from the companies that you are considering – make sure that these are independent of the corporation.
 Be sure to look over the completed product and see how much the logs have settled and shrunk over the first couple of years.
 Dryness of the logs provided in the package is probably the single most critical factor when selecting a company.